-Forbidden Games – An Astonishingly Poignant Drama on Broken Childhood
+Forbidden Games Review – An Astonishingly Poignant Drama on Broken Childhood

 Rene Clement’s Forbidden Games (‘Jeux interdits’, 1952) — based on writer Francois Boyer’s novel — is one of the greatest films ever made on grief, war, and loss of childhood innocence.
 Scaled to perfectly fit the intimate view of children, the film explores the frail nature of humanity during wartime.
 Forbidden Games was a critical and commercial success in its time, receiving Academy Award for Best Foreign Film and Golden Lion at Venice Film Festival.
 Yet the project had to pass lot of excruciating hurdles before getting made.
 Francois Boyer originally wrote the story as a screenplay, which due to its somber mood was virtually ignored by the French producers.
 In 1947, he published it as a novel (The Secret Game) and it didn’t receive much attention in France.

 Director Rene Clement and his screenwriting partners, Jean Aurenche and Pierre Bost (with the assistance of Boyer), turned the novel once again into a script, which eventually caught the attention of producer Robert Dorfmann (who later made notable films like The Great Silence, Le Cercle Rouge, Tristana, Trafic).
 Even then, The Forbidden Games was conceived as a short film.
 But the lyricism and astute psychological details in the narrative were later developed for a full-length feature (legend says that it was popular comedian Jacques Tati who convinced Clement to make this decision).